 Don’t know where to find them?

 It’s quite simple and everyone can do it by simply changing the perception of the environment you are in.
 Just look around the street you are walking along, and you are sure to find some details that are not common for other countries.
 These may be small statues on the corners of the houses or colorful patterns of the tiles.

-The only recommendation here is to avoid zooming in as this won’t do any good for your photos’ quality unless you are dealing with state-of-the-art smartphone cameras.
+The only recommendation here is to be very careful with zooming in as this won’t usually do any good for your photos and videos’ quality unless you are dealing with state-of-the-art smartphone cameras and equipment.

 Smartphone Travel Photography Tips: Wrapping up

-Although taking travel photos with your phone camera might seem risky at first, when you get into the detail of how it works, the benefits of such a choice become clear.
-It doesn’t matter whether you are traveling around the world or exploring domestic tourism, whether you are flying on a plane or driving to your destination, you are sure to get excellent photos and lifelong memories.
+Although taking travel photos and clips with your phone camera might seem risky at first, when you get into the detail of how it works, the benefits of such a choice become clear.
+It doesn’t matter whether you are traveling around the world or exploring domestic tourism, whether you are flying on a plane or driving to your destination, you are sure to get excellent photos, movies, and lifelong memories.

-Believe it or not, after you try taking travel photos with your smartphone camera once, you will hardly want to get back to using traditional and bulky photo equipment.
+Believe it or not, after you try taking travel photos and videos with your smartphone camera once, you will hardly want to get back to using traditional and bulky photo equipment.
 Enjoy your trip!